CSUN: SCALING MENTORSHIP FOR URM STEM Students

-As more underrepresented minority and first-generation students enter STEM degrees, Higher Education institutions are tasked with providing these students with the personal support they need – and deserve – to be successful.
+As more underrepresented minority and first-generation students enter STEM degrees, institutions are tasked with providing these students with the personal support they need – and deserve – to be successful.

-On October 2nd, 2018 Dr. Ramesh joined Mentor Collective Co-Founder and CEO Jackson Boyar to discuss how mentorship programs can help URM STEM students persist and graduate at a higher rate.
+Watch this webinar to learn from Dr. Ramesh how mentorship programs can help URM STEM students persist and graduate at a higher rate.

 Watch today by filling out the form below: